-CERTIFICATION OF CHIEF EXECUTIVE OFFICER
+CERTIFICATION OF CHIEF EXECUTIVE OFFICER XENOMICS, INC.

-AMENDMENT NO. 3 TO FORM 10-KSB FOR THE YEAR ENDED JANUARY 31, 2005

-PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED

-PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+FORM 10-KSB FOR THE YEAR ENDED JANUARY 31, 2005 PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

 I am the Chief Executive Officer of Xenomics, Inc., a Florida corporation (the "Company").
-I am delivering this certificate in connection with the Amendment No. 3 to Form 10-KSB of the Company for the year ended January 31, 2005 and filed with the Securities and Exchange Commission ("Amendment No. 3 to Form 10-KSB").
+I am delivering this certificate in connection with the Form 10-KSB of the Company for the year ended January 31, 2005 and filed with the Securities and Exchange Commission ("Form 10-KSB").

 Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, I hereby certify that, to the best of my knowledge, the Amendment No.3 to Form 10-KSB fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Amendment No. 3 to Form 10-KSB fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, I hereby certify that, to the best of my knowledge, the Form 10-KSB fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Form 10-KSB fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: March 15, 2006

-/s/ L. David Tomei
+Date: May 16, 2005

+/s/ V. Randy White